amankrsingh1812/OS-LAB/OS Lab 3/OS Lab 3 Report.md

 }
 ```

-Whenever a `page fault` occurs, we are checking if it has occurred due of an earlier swapping out of its page, and then we are calling the function `submitToSwapIn()`.
-This function first acquires the appropriate locks.
-Then enqueues the current process in the Swapin queue, wakes up the Swapin process and finally suspends the current process.
+Whenever a `page fault` occurs, we are checking if it has occurred due to an earlier swapping out of its page, and then we are calling the function `submitToSwapIn()`.
+It enqueues the current process in the Swapin queue, wakes up the Swapin process and finally suspends the current process.
+While doing this, appropriate locks are acquired and released.

 ```c
 void submitToSwapIn(){